ADVERTISEMENT

 How to tell if your feet need more than just cream

-There's an easy way to tell if your dry feet are in need of a little cream or whether the problem goes a bit deeper.
+If you’re wondering how to get rid of dry skin on your feet, there's an easy way to tell if you simply need a little cream or whether the problem goes a bit deeper.
 "Superficial dry skin might present as white skin with some lines," says Dina.
 "A great way to check is to wet your feet and have a look at the sole.
 If you can't see the lines, it's superficial.
-When they're very deep, you'll still see the cracks," which means your dry skin is more of a chronic condition.
+When they're very deep, you'll still see the cracks," which could suggest that your dry skin is more of a chronic condition.
 If that's the case and foot cream isn't cutting it, it might be time to book in with a podiatrist for a better solution.

 More from Beauty